code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the example on how to send/receive Avro messages using Spring Kafka.
+This concludes the example of how to send/receive Avro messages using Spring Kafka.

 I created this blog post based on a user request so if you found this tutorial useful or would like to see another variation, let me know.